londnoir/emeraude-engine/README.md

 This library is maintained from Debian 12 (stable) using G++ 12.2.
 On macOS, you need Xcode environment installed for the minimal SDK 12.
-On Windows, you need Visual Studio 2022 environment installed.
+On Windows, you need the "Visual Studio 2022" environment installed.

-Note: Further information will come here to complete dependent softwares and libraries installation.
+Note: Further information will come here to complete dependent pieces of software and libraries installation.
-But, this shouldn't be complicated to resolve problems described by CMake logs.
+But this shouldn't be complicated to resolve problems described by CMake logs.

-# Quick compilation from a terminal
+# Quick compilation from the terminal

-For now, you need to copy manually the results of "ext-deps-generator" into the directory "emeraude-engine/dependencies/" in order to CMake find the static libraries.
+For now, you need to manually copy the results of "ext-deps-generator" into the directory "emeraude-engine/dependencies/" to CMake find the static libraries.
 Keep the exact directory name (linux|mac|windows).(x86_64|arm64)-(Debug|Release).

 This will produce the shared library.